 Reproduced under Share Alike license

-The iron industry was nationalised in 119 BC, and forty-nine state-owned foundries, with enormous blast furnaces built of heat-resistant bricks, provided an industrial base upon which the requirements of the agricultural sector could be met.
+The iron industry was nationalised in 119 BCE, and forty-nine state-owned foundries, with enormous blast furnaces built of heat-resistant bricks, provided an industrial base upon which the requirements of the agricultural sector could be met.
 New techniques for creating higher smelting temperatures improved production, enabling more resilient weapons and a greater variety of agricultural items to be manufactured; ploughshares were redesigned and improved.

 A manual on field techniques compiled in c.
-30 BC, covering the cultivation of a wide range of plants, including wheat, millet, soya beans, hemp, and mulberry trees, reveals the rapid advances of farming methods under the Western Han.
+30 BCE, covering the cultivation of a wide range of plants, including wheat, millet, soya beans, hemp, and mulberry trees, reveals the rapid advances of farming methods under the Western Han.

 Dykes and canals were built to irrigate farmland and prevent flooding.
 One canal was 125 km long, and linked the Yellow River to the capital, Changan; it was used to transport food to the huge urban population.

 The Han period also witnessed other vital innovations in productivity, such as water-powered bellows used in the production of iron, and the application of waterpower to milling grain.
-Above all, paper was invented in the 1st century BC, bamboo having proved not ideal as a material for making documents and books with.
+Above all, paper was invented in the 1st century BCE, bamboo having proved not ideal as a material for making documents and books with.

 The centuries of peace which the Han period brought stimulated trade.
 Internal trade within the empire flourished, and exports became a major factor for the first time.
 The expansion of agriculture and trade led to the further proliferation of towns and cities within China.